openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 }
 ```

-that could be used in a Request URI like this (either directly or as QR Code).
+The Authorization Requeset Object from above could be used in a Request URI as follows (either directly or as QR Code).

 ```
 https://wallet.example.com?